(Submerged video game)

 Miku’s timeline would fit neatly within that of Valérian and Laureline.

 And it could more or less fit Waterworld.

 Other post-apocalyptic timelines tend not to be submerged.
 Some, such as Niourk, even lost most of their oceans.

-The oldest submerged post-apoc setting I can think of is Ballard’s The Drowned World (1962), but it takes place much further in the future.
+The oldest submerged post-apoc setting I can think of is Ballard’s The Drowned World (1962).
+But it takes place much further into the future.

 |Init: 007||HP: 010|

 Shrinking is Always On and Already Factored In.
 Land speed is 01.

 Acrobatics (Climbing): 05, Medicine (First aid): 03, Military science (Survival): 02, Vehicles (Sea): 03

 Expertise (Boat maintenance, Sea survival), Familiarity (Fishing, Navigation).